 Sierra Wireless Collaborates with Industry Leaders and Developers to...

-Smaller than a credit card, the mangOH Red open source hardware platform includes all of the building blocks needed to prototype and test IoT ideas in days instead of months, with minimal investment.
+Sierra Wireless , the leading provider of fully integrated device to cloud solutions for the Internet of Things , along with technology providers including ARM, Bosch Sensortec, MediaTek, Orange, Qualcomm Technologies, Inc. and Talon Communications, today announced mass market availability of the mangOH Red open source hardware platform.
 Targeted at the industrial IoT and maker communities, mangOH Red is the most feature-rich, lowest power open source enablement platform on the market.

 Add your comments below